 It's not like you have a choice or there is a pricing difference (A).
 So you definitely want to check and make sure you got Powerwall 2 that can be monitored and controlled from Tesla mobile app.

 Roof Tear Down

-There is no other way around it, to make way for solar roof your existing roof is coming down.
+There is no other way around it.
+To make way for solar roof, your existing roof is coming down.
 Tesla subcontracts this work out to folks that normally performs roof installations.

 If there is swimming pool anywhere near your roof, there is going to be stuff floating on the surface after the tear down.
 Generally speaking areas in your backyard is going to be covered with saw dust and stuff that came off from the roof.
 You can ask ahead of time if anything was going into the pool and the answer would be, that they won't be dumping materials from your old roof in there.
-Still it would have been nice if they can put a temporary cover over it.
+Still, it would have been nice if they can put a temporary cover over it.
 You will probably find nails in the pool, best fish them out so they won't stain.

 Installation and Power Outage

 At some point during installation electricians will shut off power to your home so they can work on the main panel.
 With shelter-in-place mandates this affects school for my kids and my work.
-If you only need Internet and have laptops, you can possibly back up the modem and router on portable battery, then work with your laptop.
+If you only need Internet and have laptops, you can possibly back up the modem and router on a portable battery, then work with your laptop.
 Other devices will probably drain the portable battery too quickly for you to keep working.
 Power was out for roughly half day.
-It is worth noting that some devices at home don't like power being cut off suddenly: servers, consoles that enter low-power state, desktop computers in general.
+It is worth noting that some devices at home don't like power being cut off suddenly: servers, video game consoles that enter low-power state, desktop computers in general.
 You want to turn them off ahead of time and keep them off, so that when power is restored they won't create a surge all powering up at the same time.

 Frustrating Experience Overall

 The technicians that came to perform the installs were great.
 They answer questions and know that they are doing, some of them will even try to get corporate office and representatives from out-of-state to do work for you.
 Get all your questions answered while they are around.

 (A) My initial Powerwall unit didn't work at night.
 During the day there is solar, so who in their right mind would want to pay for battery backup that only works during the day?
 Took nearly a year of troubleshooting and calling to fix this when Tesla had finally replaced Powerwall, inverter, and something else.
 This is something I had already paid in full, but for a year I didn't get what I paid for.

 Why put e-mail address on Tesla's website when it is clearly not the way Tesla wants to be contacted?
 Why assume that when a customer sends you e-mails, they don't expect any replies?
 Why is there a limit to the voice mail box, so when you cannot leave messages, you must spend time waiting in queue to talk to a representative who often doesn't have the answer?
 With higher cost than other solar shingles or batteries, Tesla should put in more effort, do much better at servicing their customers, and not left their customers with more questions than answers.
 I want to support and see Tesla be successful because I think its mission is admirable.
 Every time I support Tesla, however, I am left questioning my decisions.
-I know (hope) eventually it'll probably work out, but getting there is definitely a character-building experience, one that I don't enjoy going through.
+I know (hoped) eventually it'll probably work out, but getting there is definitely a long character-building experience, one that I didn't enjoy going through.

 More to Read